castorini/pyserini/project-description.md

 lucene_bm25_searcher.doc(hits[0].docid).raw()
 ```

-You'll get the complete JSON document, inside of which is the following text:
+You'll get the complete JSON document, and inside you'll find the following passage text:

 > Lobster roll.
 A lobster roll is a fast-food sandwich native to New England comprised of lobster meat served on a grilled hot dog-style bun with the opening on the top rather than the side.
 The filling may also contain butter, lemon juice, salt and black pepper, with variants made in other parts of New England replacing the butter with mayonnaise.